 Seminars and Conferences

 I am currently one of the organizers of the UC Irvine Number Theory Seminar.
-Here is a link to our upcoming talks and here is an archive of past talks.
+Here is a link to our upcoming and reccent talks .

-I am an organizer of Conference on Open Questions in Cryptography and Number Theory in honor of Alice Silverberg's 60th Birthday.
-The conference will take place at UC Irvine September 17-21, 2018.
+I was an organizer for the Conference on Open Questions in Cryptography and Number Theory in honor of Alice Silverberg's 60th Birthday.
+The conference took place at UC Irvine September 17-21, 2018.

 I would highly encourage

 research programs.
 Here are a few programs that I am familiar

 If you are a current UCI undergraduate looking for opportunities to do research on campus, check out the UROP website.

 For opportunities to do research over the summer, see SURP.

 UCI has several programs to promote diversity in research on campus.
 SURF is a program where non-UCI undegraduates spend the summer doing research at UCI.